 Does Gene Hackman’s 20-year-old estate plan reflect his final wishes?

-Without hearing from Hackman himself, it’s impossible to say with certainty whether his will and trust accurately reflect his final wishes.
+Without hearing from the Hollywood icon himself, it’s impossible to say with certainty whether Gene Hackman’s will and trust accurately reflect his final wishes.
 However, the fact that these documents are nearly two decades old is unlikely to be a decisive factor in any legal challenge.
 In fact, the will and trust being decades old may render them even more difficult to contest than, say, a will or trust that is created or amended in its creator’s final days — which may suggest lack of capacity or misconduct could have been involved.

 While the absence of children from estate planning documents can be a red flag in scenarios where a will or trust creator previously expressed an intent for their children to inherit, the absence of Hackman’s children from his will doesn’t necessarily raise concerns.
 According to the New York Post, Hackman was known to have a strained relationship with his children — a rift he’s publicly acknowledged was exacerbated by his Hollywood career.